 The site was cleared of the forest more than 50 years ago.
 It was converted first into a coconut plantation, then, 40 years ago, a mixed fruit orchard with durian, mangosteen, and longan.
 It was cleared again and planted with palm oil around 2007.
 Palm oil plantations are ecologically sterile monocultures, they are poor habitats for birdlife and animals such as deer, hog badger, civet, Javan mongoose, pangolin, tapir, wild boar, and loris, all of which are indigenous in the area and prefer seed and fruit diversity.

 Anurak Community Lodge is working towards the following UN Sustainable Development Goals:

 Anurak Community Lodge is a member of the Global Sustainable Tourism Council (GSTC).

-Be Sustainable First.
-Book here.
+Be Sustainable First and check availability here.